kennethreitz/responder/README.md

 ![](https://github.com/kennethreitz/responder/raw/master/ext/Artboard%201%402x-100.jpg)

 The Python world certainly doesn't need more web frameworks.
-But, it does need more creativity, so I thought I'd spread some [Hacktoberfest](https://hacktoberfest.digitalocean.com/) spirit aound bring some of my ideas to the table and see what I could come up with
+But, it does need more creativity, so I thought I'd spread some [Hacktoberfest](https://hacktoberfest.digitalocean.com/) spirit around, bring some of my ideas to the table, and see what I could come up with.

 ## But will it blend?